-Exceptions to this policy include monthly association management fee to Fire Services Consulting, magazine editor fee, lobbyist fee and magazine printing cost.
+Exceptions to this policy include monthly association management fee to management company, magazine editor fee, lobbyist fee and magazine printing cost.

 PURCHASE AUTHORIZATION:

 All business that is conducted on behalf of the MSFCA has to go through the Executive Director.
 This includes all training contracts, purchases, donations received / given, emergency expenses, etc. and includes budgeted and non-budgeted items.